bitboss-ca/freebsd-gce-tools/README.md

 This script will create a FreeBSD image suitable for booting in the Google Compute Engine (GCE).

-Thanks to vascokk for the original Gist posted here: https://gist.github.com/vascokk/b17f8c59446399db5c97 Thanks to calomel.org for the zfs example posted here: https://calomel.org/zfs_freebsd_root_install.html
+## Now With ZFS!
+Use the -z option to create a bootable Google Compue Engine image with root on ZFS!

 ## Creating Images
 Use the `create-image.sh` script to create images suitable for writing to GCE disks and booting into FreeBSD.
 Run it with the -h switch for usage information.
+Use `cleanup.sh` to clean up infrastructure created during the image creation process, which should only be needed if the script fails for some reason while the image is attached as a device and/or is mounted.

+## Usage

+    Usage: # ./create-image.sh [options]
+      -h This help
+      -k Path to public key for new user.
+Will be added to authorized_keys so you can log in.
+Required.
+      -K Path to private key.
+Implies install public and private keys for new user.
+      -p Password for new user.
+Default: passw0rd.
+      -r Release of FreeBSD to use.
+Default: 10.2-RELEASE -s Image size.
+Specify units as G or M.  Default: 2G.
+      -w Swap size.
+Specify in same units as Image size.
+Added to image size.
+Default none.
+      -u Username for new user.
+Default: gceuser.
+      -z Use ZFS filesystem for root.

 ### Keys
 * If you provide only a public key, it will be added to .ssh/authorized_keys for the new user so that you can log in via ssh.